Festivals & Events

 - The enburi dances, which are a National Important Intangible Folk Property of Japan

 - The eboshi hats that are shaped like a horse's neck

 - The Kagaribi-enburi dances at night by bonfires

 Hachinohe Enburi is held in the city center of Hachinohe, the second-largest city in Aomori Prefecture , and can be reached by train plus a short walk.

 Hachinohe City can be accessed by Tohoku Shinkansen from Tokyo.
 Get off at Hachinohe Station and transfer to the Hachinohe Line.
 Hon-Hachinohe Station, the closest station to where the event is held, is located two stops away from Hachinohe Station.

-The central festival locations of Shinra-inja Shrine, Hachinohe Public Hall, and the stage in front of the City Office are all a 15-minute walk from Hon-Hachinohe Station.
+The central festival locations of Hachinohe Public Hall and the stage in front of the City Office are a short walk from Hon-Hachinohe Station, and Chojasan Shinra-jinja is a 20-minute walk from Hon-Hachinohe Station.

 Farm tools to festivals